qaqmander/Huffman/README.md

 # Huffman
 Huffman encode & decode (& LZ encode)

-Just for fun, and I am aware of bad code style but who cares?
+Just for fun, it is very hard for me to deal with io file by functional programming. :)

 Happy hacking.